bryanthowell-tableau/tableau_tools/README.md

     param.set_allowable_values_to_list(allowable_values)
     param.set_current_value('Spring 2018')

-### 2.14 HyperFileGenerator and TDEFileGenerator Classes
-The "add extract" functionality in tableau_tools uses the Extract API/Tableau SDK (they are the same thing, the names changed back and forth over time).
-The HyperFileGenerator and TDEFileGenerator classes are replicas of one another, but HyperFileGenerator uses the Extract API 2.0, which is capable of creating Hyper files.

-You can use them in conjunction with PyODBC (install via pip) to create extracts very simply from a query to an ODBC connection.
-In essence, the classes will map any of the PyODBC data types to the Extract API data types automatically when you provide a PyODBC cursor from an executed query.

-`HyperFileGenerator(logger_obj)`

-There are two steps to creating an extract.
-You first must create a Table Definition, then you insert the rows of data.

-The most basic way to set a Table Definition is defining a dict in the form of {'column_name' : 'data_type'}.

-`HyperFileGenerator.set_table_definition(column_name_type_dict, collation=Collation.EN_US)`

-However, you can use the a pyodbc cursor to the same effect, which basically lets you just write a query and pass everything through directly:

-`HyperFileGenerator.create_table_definition_from_pyodbc_cursor(pydobc_cursor, collation=Collation.EN_US)`

-This will return the TableDefinition object from the Extract API, but it also sets the internal table_definition for the particular instance of the HyperFileGenerator object so you don't need to do anything other than run this method and anything afterward you do will take the current TableDefinition.

-To generate the extract:
-`HyperFileGenerator.create_extract(tde_filename, append=False, table_name='Extract', pyodbc_cursor=None)`

-You do need to specify an actual filename for it to write to, because the Extract API always works on a file on disk.
-You can specify multiple tables within this file by giving different table names, and you can even append by specifying append=True while using the same table_name that previously has been created within the file.
-The pyodbc_cursor= optional parameter will run through all of the rows from the cursor and add them to the Extract.

-At the current time, the only exposed method to add data to the extract is the pyodbc cursor.

 ## 3 tabcmd
 The Tableau Server REST API can do most of the things that the tabcmd command line tool can, but if you are using older versions of Tableau Server, some of those features may not have been implemented yet.
 If you need a functionality from tabcmd, the `tabcmd.py` file in the main part of tableau_tools library wraps most of the commonly used functionality to allow for easier scripting of calls (rather than doing it directly on the command line or using batch files)